 Chinese Learning for Kids

-Another popular topic in their Chinese textbooks is to educate school children that it’s better for them not to play video games for too long.
-Children know what they are expected to say and they’ll say it to please teachers.
-After that, they continue to play video games until their heart contents.
+Another popular topic in children’s Chinese textbooks is to tell them that it’s bad for them to play video games for too long.

 Pinyin + Chinese + English

-Role plays are fun and useful learning games.
-Students have opportunities to improvise, and to be creative.
+Role plays are fun and useful learning games for adult students.
+They have opportunities to improvise, and to be creative.
 For example, when learning illness, students can take turns to play patient and doctor, doing all the examinations and coming up with tons of funny stuff.